BorisChumichev/everpolate/README.md

 #### Synopsis

 *Everpolate* provides a set of common interpolation algorithms implementations.
 Implementations given for interpolation are also implementations for extrapolation.
-Since it's written in JavaScript, *everpolate* could be used for web browser or Node.js applications.
+Since it's written in JavaScript, *everpolate* could be used for web browser, Node.js and so forth.

 #### Features: